 workspace. plus the attribute key (i.e.

-Some workflows may require additional types of input You may need to select one of several possible analysis options in the case of branched workflows, or you may have the opportunity to specify runtime options like the amount of memory and disk space provided to each task, for example.
+Some workflows may require additional types of input You may need to select one of several possible analysis options in the case of branched workflows, or you may have the opportunity to specify runtime options like the amount of memory and disk space provided to each task.
 You will find fields for these options, if available, in the Inputs section of the configuration form.

 Isn't there an easier way?
 Yes!
 Use JSONs

-It's tedious (not to mention error-prone) to type in every attribute by hand.
-JSON files can vastly simplify the process, To learn how to use a JSON to configure files so you don't have to do it manually, see Getting workflows up and running faster with a JSON file.
-It's especially useful if you anticipate running much the same configuration many times over.
+It's tedious (not to mention inviting errors) to type in every attribute by hand.
+JSON files can vastly simplify the process.
+To learn how to use a JSON to configure files so you don't have to do it manually, see Getting workflows up and running faster with a JSON file.
+It's especially useful if you anticipate running the same configuration many times over.

 Using full paths (direct links) for file inputs

-If you are using file paths for your input data, you can enter the full path directly into the attribute field.
+If you use file paths for your input data, you can enter the full path directly into the attribute field.
 Your configuration form will look like this.